casanova-lab/NHC/README.md

 - Enrichment will be conducted on pathways (187 KEGG and 1,533 REACTOME pathways) and gene ontologies (GO) (8,992 biological process (BP) and 2,812 molecular function (MF)).
 We use p-value 1e-5 as the significance cutoff for pathway/GO enrichment.

 - In order to deal with large cohorts of cases, we also provide a boost version (NHC-boost) of the gene clustering algorithm, which follows the same concept of the original algorithm, but traverses each gene of a specific case only once.
 In other words, if a given gene of a specific case has been clustered into one cluster, it will not be traversed and clustered again in the rest of clustering iterations.
 The performance of NHC-boost may mildly decrease, but significantly increases the computation efficiency.

+## News
+- Feb 2023: NHC official version-2 was released, with an additional program for processing VCF files in batch, and an additional output parameter 'BPHunter_HIGHRISK' (YES/NO) for identifying more promising candidate variants.

 ## Usage
 ### Dependency